 If your salary fluctuates, you can simply take an average of the past three months and apply the percentages to that amount.
 But these general parameters can give you an idea of how to tweak your spending to allow you to meet your target for savings.

 If you’re currently spending too much on ‘wants’, for example, you might try cutting down how many takeaways you order per month, or put a streaming subscription on pause.

 4. Work out your savings goals

 To make your money really work for you, you’ll need to find the best possible savings account.
-Banks tend to offer different kinds of savings accounts which pay out at different interest rates, so it pays to sit down and take your time comparing the options available, and what’s right for you.
+Banks offer different savings accounts which pay out at different interest rates, so it pays to sit down and take your time comparing the options available, and what’s right for you.

 Some savings accounts work rather like ordinary current accounts, allowing you to withdraw money whenever you want to.
-The interest yield is likely to be far smaller with these kinds of accounts, but they may be a good choice if you expect to require funds in the near future, such as for a holiday, or if you want this to be your emergency fund to deal with, say, damage to your property house or medical bills.
+The interest yield is likely to be far smaller with these kinds of accounts.
+Still, they may be a good choice if you expect to require funds soon, such as for a holiday, or if you want this to be your emergency fund.

-You may prefer a savings account where your money is effectively locked away for a set period – for example, two years.
+You may prefer a savings account where your money is effectively locked away for a set period—for example, two years.
 They tend to offer higher interest payments, but withdrawals will either be impossible or come with fees.
-This kind of account is ideal if you’re setting money aside for a bigger investment later on, well beyond 2022.
+This kind of account is ideal if you’re setting money aside for a bigger investment later on.

 5. Stay savvy about essential spending

-It’s all too easy to spend more than you need to, even when it comes to essentials.
-Stay savvy in 2022 by looking for where you can make even the smallest savings to improve your finances.
+It’s easy to spend more than you need to, even for essentials.
+Stay savvy by looking for where you can make even the smallest savings to improve your finances.

-Every measure you make to cut costs, whether with your daily shopping or sending money to the people you love, can help make a real difference to your financial status in 2022 and beyond.
+Every measure you make to cut costs, whether with your daily shopping or sending money to the people you love, can help make a real difference to your financial status this year and beyond.